mChataign/Beyond-Surrogate-Modeling-Learning-the-Local-Volatility-Via-Shape-Constraints/README.md

 - kernel_Matern_5_2_1D : 1D Matérn 5/2 kernel
 - Basis_func_scattered_data, Basis_func_decomp, basis_func, basis_func_vect : compute the value of all basis functions at a set of scattered data

+The Matlab code implements the shape constrained GP code and is written by A.  Cousin and D. Gueye.

 SSVI calibration is inspired from Matlab code  Philipp Rindler (2020).
 Gatherals and Jacquier's Arbitrage-Free SVI Volatility Surfaces (https://www.mathworks.com/matlabcentral/fileexchange/49962-gatherals-and-jacquier-s-arbitrage-free-svi-volatility-surfaces), MATLAB Central File Exchange.
 Retrieved June 22, 2020.

 The BS folder contains some additional Python scripts for implied volatility estimation, using the Bisection algorithm,  written by M. Dixon.